 It was the café where writers, politicians, journalists, artists and bohemians gathered to discuss the cultural and national issues of the time.

-The inscription “The best coffee is Brazilian coffee” was the slogan created by Adriano Teles and still remains on the wall today.
+The inscription “The best coffee is the Brazilian coffee” was the slogan created by Adriano Teles and still remains on the wall today.

 Today, the café belongs to a 5-star hotel belonging to the Pestana Group.